MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

 v6 node stop -n node_alpha
 ```

-## Setup a systemd service for a node
+## Setting up a systemd service for the vantage6 node

+**Login again as an user with sudo privileges**

-### 1. Create a Service File
+### Creating a Service File

-As an user within the sudoer group:

-You need to create a systemd service file that defines how your service should behave.
-In ubuntu server, it is on the /etc/systemd/system/ folder.
-Let's name our service file node_alpha.service.
+Create a systemd service file that defines how the should behave.
+On an ubuntu server, it is on the /etc/systemd/system/ folder.
+In this case we will call the service file 'node_alpha.service'.

 ```
 sudo nano /etc/systemd/system/node_alpha.service
 ```

-2. Define the Service
-In the service file, you'll define the service's behavior.
-Here's an example based on your requirements.
-For name use `?
-Please enter a configuration-name: `
+For the file content, make sure that as a value for the `--name` flag of ExecStart and ExecStop you are using the configuration name you gave when you executed the `v6 node new` command (`?
+Please enter a configuration-name: `).
+Also make sure you use the right folder paths:

 ```
 [Unit]